IsaakBM/cesmle-ocn-fetch/README.md

   - writes aggregated layer products into one of:
     `/home/SB5/ocean_downscaling_products_layers`
     `/home/SB5/ocean_downscaling_products_pelagic`
+  - is designed to run on subtree-specific inputs such as `baseline/<var>` or `future/<var>`, while still parallelizing across files inside that subtree
   - supports two bin sets:
     - fine depth intervals such as `0-25 m`, `25-50 m`, `50-100 m`
     - broad pelagic zones such as `epipelagic`, `mesopelagic`,